Icinga/ansible-playbooks/doc/getting-started.md

 ### Setting up Icinga2 alongside IcingaWeb2 UI

 After Icinga2 is up and running you can move forward to add IcingaWeb2 UI.
-Please note that IcingaWeb2 requires EPEL, Mysql/MariaDB and PHP that should be installed separately.
+Please note that IcingaWeb2 requires EPEL and Mysql/MariaDB, therefore such dependencies should be installed separately.
 Open up the playbook with your favorite text editor and add the role for IcingaWeb2 UI:

 ```yaml
 ---